valoudefou/abtasty-marketing-call-tracking/README.md

 ## Usage

-1. Include the script after Infinity (_ictt) and AB Tasty SDK are loaded
+1. Include the script after Infinity (_ictt) and AB Tasty  are loaded
 2. Update `eventToSegmentMap` to match the desired Infinity events and AB Tasty segments
 3. No manual push to `_ictt` is required; the script reads existing events automatically